softwareQinc/qasm3tools/README.md

 ## Notes

 1. The interpreter is implemented to *exclude* the endpoints of ranges.
-As of June 3, 2022, in the OpenQASM 3.0 live specification, range endpoints are included.
+As of August 10, 2022, in the OpenQASM 3.0 live specification, range endpoints are included.

 2. The OpenQASM 3.0 standard library defines the `u3` and `u2` gates differently than the Qiskit specifications.